simonjela/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Feels like an intimate late-night confession of a close friend and danceable joyful rhythms at the same time.
+      Feels like an intimate late-night confession of a close friend but danceable at the same time.
     subtitle: >-
       Berlin-based alternative pop artist Simon Jela fusing the soul of timeless rock with modern pop finesse.
 His voice stands out with its warmth and